tkamishima/kamrecsys/readme.rst

 Requirements
 ============

-We tested this module under the following softwares:
+We tested this module under the following packages:

 * Python 2.7.x (Python 3.x's are not supported)
 * NumPy 1.6.x or later
-* SciPy 0.10.x or later
+* SciPy 0.11.x or later
-* Scikit-learn 0.10 or later
+* Scikit-learn 0.11 or later

 Algorithms
 ==========